DigitalDadKC/Resume-2.0/README.md

 # Resume-2.0
-Updated Resume Website with modern frameworks (Bootstrap, JQuery)
+Updated Resume Website with Bootstrap, JQuery, and a PHP contact form with validation.